If you’re interested in making your soil more acidic, you can try a few natural methods. Adding vinegar to your soil can help.

 You can also use lemon juice as a helpful aid in the vegetable garden to acidify the soil organically.

-Simply add the juice of a lemon (about 2 tablespoons) to a gallon of water.
+Add the juice of a lemon (about two tablespoons) to a gallon of water.
 Next, pour it around the roots of your plants.

 This lemon water solution will help create a more hospitable environment for plants that love acidic soil.